4K Ultra HD™ FAQs

 What is a Digital Copy and how do I get one?

-Your Digital Copy can be available via redemption at www.UPHE.com/redeem.
+Your Digital Copy can be available via redemption at www.UniversalRedeem.com.
 Please see the insert in your packaging for redemption instructions.
+A retailer account may be required.

 What does “4K” mean?
 Is it really better?